Supposeduck30/NeuralNetworkSimple/README.md

 - ([1, 0], 1),
 - ([1, 1], 0)

-An XOR function means that if the two values are the same, it shuld return 0, and if they are different, it should return 1.
+An XOR function means that if the two values are the same, it should return 0, and if they are different, it should return 1.